-This fund includes our publicly traded common stock as well as cash and cash equivalents.
-Our common stock is valued at quoted prices available on the NASDAQ Exchange.
+This fund includes our publicly traded common stock as well as a money market fund.
+Our common stock is valued at quoted prices available on the NASDAQ Global Select Market and the money market fund is valued based on quoted prices in active markets.

 Level 2 - Valuation is based upon quoted prices for similar instruments in active markets, quoted prices for identical or similar instruments in markets that are not active, and model-based valuation techniques for which all significant assumptions are observable in the market.
-A description of the investment assets measured at fair value using this methodology are as follows:
+A description of the investment assets measured at fair value using this methodology is as follows: